Request Service Request Estimate

 How to Prevent Broken Garage Door Springs

-Although every piece in your garage will experience wear and tear, there are ways to prevent your springs from breaking and extend their life expectancy.
-The more attention you give your door, the fewer problems you’ll encounter with it.
+Although every piece in your garage will experience wear and tear, there are ways to prevent your springs from breaking and extend their life expectancy:

-• Regular lubrication: Rusted springs will quickly stop working.
+• Regular lubrication: Rusting accelerates spring failure.
 You should plan to lubricate your springs at least twice a year.
 If you live in a humid area, you may need to lubricate your door’s metal parts more often.

 • Attention and inspections: Keeping a close eye on your springs can help you spot an issue early on.
-Pay attention to how your door opens and closes.
-If its movements are jerky or it seems to be straining, you should look at your springs.
-Additionally, you can start to open the door and stop it about halfway up.
+Notice how your door opens and closes.
+If it has jerky movements or it seems to be struggling, you should check your springs.
+Additionally, you can open the door and stop it halfway up.
 If the door continues to move, your springs probably need maintenance.

 • Investments in quality: Always remember that you get what you pay for.
 It’s essential to look for repairs, parts and services from a trustworthy business.
 Choose pieces designed to last and opt for springs with longer life expectancies.